 Along with this compensation, you must also ask whether they provide any general liability insurance to their subcontractors.
 It is also advisable to seek lien waivers to protect you during the circumstance that your contractor does not pay the subcontractors.

 Will the Roofing Contractor Remove Your Old Roof?

 It does not come as a surprise when roofing mechanics inspect your damaged roof before deciding to shingle over it or do a roof replacement.
 However, visual inspections are not very reliable because they do show any rotten or dams fed spots.

-If a roofing professional does not identify these spots, the problem may linger for long and may worsen your roof’s situation in the future.
+If a roofing professional does not identify these spots, the problem may linger for long and worsen your roof’s situation.
 It is a basic understanding that your older roof must always be removed before installing a roof replacement to ensure that all problems have been addressed and solved.

 Does the Roofing Contractor Bring a Container for Refuse Material?

 A roof replacement or installing a roof typically generates much refuse or dump comprising shingles, old plywood, nails, and other debris.
 The professional you hire to install a new roof must bring a new container to the location to clear off all the dirt and debris.
-Since you are paying a considerable amount, it is not your responsibility to provide a container or clear the trash after the job gets done.
+Since you are paying a considerable amount, you are not responsible for providing a container or clearing the trash after the job is done.